sajid8222/swarmchestrate-dadqn-autoscaler/README.md

-# DA-DQN Autoscaler — Decentralized, Per-Service (V4)
+# DA-DQN Autoscaler — Decentralized

 A **decentralized** Deep-Q-Network autoscaler for microservices.
 One trained DQN agent per microservice runs as its **own Kubernetes Deployment**, observes its